-To run simulations using Build 2020-01-AA or later requires payment of the 2019/2020 annual software maintenance fee (invoiced mid-2019) and for the TUFLOW licence to have been updated (ie. via RaC/RaU files).
+To run simulations using Build 2020-01-AA and 2020-01-AB requires payment of the 2019/2020 annual software maintenance fee (invoiced mid-2019) and for the TUFLOW licence to have been updated (ie. via RaC/RaU files).
+To run simulations with Build 2020-10-AA or later requires payment of the 2020/2021 annual software maintenance fee (invoiced mid-2020) and for the TUFLOW licence to have been updated (ie. via RaC/RaU files).

 For tutorial and demo models, or if running in free demo mode, no licence is required.
 For any licensing enquiries please contact sales@tuflow.com, or for general support support@tuflow.com.
 Use of the TUFLOW software in any mode is bound by the TUFLOW Products Licence Agreement.

-The 2020-01-AA release includes the new TUFLOW HPC Quadtree solver.
+The 2020-01 and 2020-10 releases include the new TUFLOW HPC Quadtree solver.
 To access the quadtree functionality a TUFLOW M2D/Quadtree Module Licence is required.
 The Classic M2D and HPC Quadtree module licences are one and the same, therefore, the Classic M2D Module licence can be used to run a HPC Quadtree model.
 Both the standard HPC solver and the new Quadtree solver can be run on CPU hardware without GPU hardware licenses.
 To run either solver on NVidia GPU devices a TUFLOW GPU Hardware Module Licence is required for each GPU device.
 Please refer to the TUFLOW Price List for more details or contact sales@tuflow.com.

-Note: If running TUFLOW HPC on GPU hardware the NVidia drivers may need to be updated for the 2020-01 release.
-This is due to a change in the CUDA compiler version used for the 2020-01 release.
-If using TUFLOW HPC on a NVidia GPU device it is recommended to update the NVidia drivers prior to using the TUFLOW 2020-01 release.
+Note: If running TUFLOW HPC on GPU hardware the NVidia drivers may need to be updated for the 2020-01 and 2020-10 releases.
+This is due to a change in the CUDA compiler version.
+If using TUFLOW HPC on a NVidia GPU device it is recommended to update the NVidia drivers prior to using the TUFLOW 2020-01 and 2020-10 releases.

-For the 2020-01 release, two executables are provided; 64-bit single precision (TUFLOW\iSP\w64.exe) and 64-bit double precision (TUFLOW\iDP\w64.exe).
+For the 2020-01 and 2020-10 releases, two executables are provided; 64-bit single precision (TUFLOW_iSP_w64.exe) and 64-bit double precision (TUFLOW_iDP_w64.exe).
 Note, if using the HPC solver (including Quadtree), it is rare that the double precision version is required due to the nature of the solution scheme.
 If in doubt, run the model using single and double precision, and if there is no significant change in results use single precision as the simulation will be faster and use less memory.